tnichols217/notes/CSDS 391/W/W1_tln32.md

 chatGPT seems to be able to understand and explain human emotions by explaining the humorous parts of a joke correctly

+## 6

+what kind of sounds do you consider humourous

 ## Overall Displays of Intelligence